cacilhas/kodumaro/docs/2023/06/writing-games.md

 I love [fantasy consoles](https://en.wikipedia.org/wiki/Fantasy_video_game_console), and my favourite is [TIC-80](http://tic80.com/): it has an old home computer feeling which no other console manages to emulate.
 Therefore I recommend purchasing its [payed version](https://nesbox.itch.io/tic80).

-I’ve published some TIC-80 games of my own, most of them developed using [Moonscript](https://moonscript.org/):
+I’ve published some TIC-80 games of my own, all of them developed using [Moonscript](https://moonscript.org/):

 *   [Sokoban](https://cacilhas.itch.io/sokoban) is a classic among classics!
 I literally copied every detail from the [MSX implementation](https://msxgamesworld.com/software.php?id=1518).
 *   [Arkanoid NG](https://cacilhas.itch.io/arkanoid-ng) is my TIC-80 implementation of the classic [Arkanoid](https://spectrumcomputing.co.uk/entry/0000255), one of the first breakout games.